fsprojects/fantomas/docs/Documentation.md

 **N.B:**

-Due to technical restrictions, formatting selection feature is only guaranteed to work for:
+Due to implementation details, formatting selection feature is only guaranteed to work for:

  - modules
  - types